Susan Windham-Bannister, Ph.D.

 Senior Coordinator, Marketing

 Rob Ramos joined the MLSC in January 2014 as Senior Marketing Coordinator.
 Rob’s primary responsibilities at the MLSC are handling sponsorship opportunities, promoting the MLSC’s objectives and programs both inside and outside the Commonwealth, and maintaining the MLSC’s website and social media presence.
 Prior to his work at the MLSC, Rob was an E-Commerce & Marketing Manager in New Orleans with the New Orleans Saints and Hornets/Pelicans.
 Rob graduated from Emmanuel College with a Bachelor’s in English Communications.
-He enjoys playing basketball, baseball and kickball, staying up-to-date with consumer technology and relaxing by playing video games.
+He enjoys playing basketball, baseball, staying up-to-date on consumer technology and spending time with his wife and friends.

 Administrative Assistant/Office Coordinator

 Lauren Tuttle joined the MLSC in the fall of 2012 as Administrative Assistant and Office Coordinator.
 Lauren manages the scheduling/calendar of the MLSC’s President & CEO, Dr. Susan Windham-Bannister.
 In addition, she is also responsible for supporting the MLSC’s administrative, facility and receptionist functions, as well as coordinating conference travel for the management team.
 She is responsible for coordinating and scheduling meetings of the MLSC’s Board of Directors, Board Committees and Scientific Advisory Board (SAB), as well as preparing and assembling materials for the meetings.
 Before coming to the MLSC, Lauren worked as a Medical Secretary at Lahey Clinic in Burlington.
 She studied criminal justice at Middlesex Community College.
 Lauren enjoys reading mystery novels, traveling and spending time with her family and friends.

 Program Associate, Academic and Workforce Programs